abdihakim-said/jenkins-ha-cicd-on-aws/README.md

 - 🔁 **Fully automated infrastructure lifecycle** from image to deployment
 - 🧱 Built **modular and reusable Terraform + Ansible roles**
 - 🔐 **Security-first architecture** (RBAC, IAM, encrypted EFS, backup versioning)
-- 🚀 Scalable design using **Auto Scaling Groups** and ELB-based routing
+- 🚀 Scalable design using **Auto Scaling Groups** and ELB-based routing,
 - 🔍 Observability built in from day one with **Prometheus and Grafana**
-- ♻️ **Rollback strategy** with version-controlled Jenkins AMIs and Blue-Green logic
+- ♻️ **Rollback strategy** with version-controlled Jenkins AMIs for Seamless rollback strategy and Blue-Green logic

 ---